dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 Apache Karaf provides a simple and flexible way to provision applications.
 In Apache Karaf, the application provisioning is an Apache Karaf feature.
 When a feature is being installed, Apache Karaf installs all resources described in the feature.
 It means that it will automatically resolves and installs all bundles, configurations, and dependency features described in the feature.

 A feature describes an application as:
-- a name
+- A name
-- a version
+- A version
-- a optional description (eventually with a long description)
+- An optional description (eventually with a long description)
-- a set of bundles
+- A set of bundles
-- optionally a set configurations or configuration files
+- Optionally a set configurations or configuration files
-- optionally a set of dependency features
+- Optionally a set of dependency features

 ### Karaf Enterprise features
-  Karaf as is delivered, already, has more features than the vanilla osgi environment.
-In addition to those there are more out of the box:
+  Karaf, as is delivered, has more features than the vanilla OSGi environment.
+In addition to those, there are even more out of the box:

 ![](wiki_img/KarafEnterpriseFeatures.png)

-Karaf shell
+### Karaf shell

-- Text-based administration console
-- Default interface when Karaf boots up
-- Useful to debug and view logs
-- You can connect to a background-running, local Karaf via ./bin/client. •
+Karaf's defalut interface when Karaf boots up is Karaf Shell, its a text-based administration console, useful also for debuging and view logs.
+Karaf shell allows connect to a background-running, local Karaf via:

+    /bin/client

 ### Karaf installation